 M. Breinig asked about the designation of caucus chairs.
 Heminway said she had recruited some caucus chairs.
 She tried to get senior people to play the role.
 She said she would be glad to send out the names of the caucus chairs, if people were interested.

 ADJOURNMENT

 Motion to adjourn made, seconded and approved.
 Meeting adjourned at 4:40 p.m.

 Respectfully submitted,

 Suzanne Kurth, Secretary

-Faculty Senate Executive Council MINUTES February 15, 2010
+The University of Tennessee Faculty Senate MINUTES March 1, 2010